Small business heroes: Jane Means

-Author, presenter and designer Jane Means talks to Direct Line for Business about why she decided to start her self-titled gift wrapping training academy.
+Direct Line for Business spoke to author, presenter and designer Jane Means about why she decided to start her gift wrapping academy.

 Small Business Case Study: Jane Means